-For many of us, Beer pong is not just a game, it is a way of life.
-We look forward to those moments with friends, and the crazy nights that follow.
+Beer pong is more than just a game for many of us; it’s a way of life.
+We eagerly anticipate those moments with friends and the wild nights that ensue.

-The rules are simple, but the game requires a lot of skill.
-There are officially beer pong tournament rules out.
-However, one of the beer ponng tournaments we saw were about the sport more than the fun.
-We like the fun, so here’s our Backyard Games Unofficial Beer Pong Rules that we actually play at our house.
+While beer pong rules are simple, mastering the game requires skill.
+Official beer pong tournament rules exist, but some tournaments focus more on the sport than the enjoyment.
+We prefer the fun, so we’ve created our own Backyard Games Unofficial Beer Pong Rules that we follow at our house.

-According to an Instagram study from CollegeStats, Beer Pong is the most popular college party game.
-That doesn’t mean that beer pong isn’t extremely popular outside of college life too.
-33% of drinking game posts are about beer pong.
-That’s why we included beer pong in the top 15 outdoor drinking games too.
+A study from CollegeStats on Instagram reveals that Beer Pong is the most popular college party game.
+However, its popularity isn’t confined to college life.
+In fact, 33% of drinking game posts are about beer pong, which is why we’ve included it in our list of the top 15 outdoor drinking games.

 Beer Pong Code of Conduct: